zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 ## Using fragments outside of React's render phase

 You can also use fragments outside of React's render phase (read: without using hooks).
-In addition to `Fragment.use`, each fragment will autogenerate a function called `Fragment.readInline`.
+In addition to `Fragment.use`, each fragment will autogenerate a function called `Fragment.readInline` _if your fragment is annotated with `@inline`_.`@inline` tells Relay you'll want to read this fragment outside of React's render phase.

 This works the same way as `Fragment.use` as in you feed it an object with a fragment reference for that particular fragment.
 But, when you run the function, you'll get a one-shot snapshot of that fragment data from the store as it is _right now_.